hpi-bp1819-naumann/shift-detector/docs/source/checks/embedding_distance.rst

 1. A machine learning model is trained on all texts of the examined column.
 2. For each word in the examined column an embedding is calculated using the machine learning model.
-3. All embeddings of a column of a dataset are added and devided by their overall quantity
+3. All embeddings of a column of a dataset are added and divided by their overall quantity.
 4. The euclidean distance between the two resulting embeddings (one for each dataset and column) is calculated.

 Notes